SYK-08/nuttx/README.md

 used as of this writing.
 The build was functional but because of lack of use may find some issues to be resolved with this build configuration.

-The windows native build logic initiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:
+The Windows native build logic initiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:

 This build:

-  - Uses all Windows style paths
+  - Uses all Windows-style paths
   - Uses primarily Windows batch commands from cmd.exe, with
   - A few extensions from GNUWin32